inab/rd-connect-user-management/README.md

 2. In the second phase, all the e-mails the platform sends are going to be encrypted and signed using OpenPGP standard

-The tool is also going to migrate the user creation style, from a SQLite database to LDAP.
-Module [Net::LDAP](http://search.cpan.org/~gbarr/perl-ldap/lib/Net/LDAP/Examples.pod) will be used, in order to emulate command line managemement seen [in this link](http://www.thegeekstuff.com/2015/02/openldap-add-users-groups/).